AndrukhivAndriy/Install_Dspace_7/README.md

 You will see thomething like this: *openjdk version "11.0.16" 2022-07-19 ....*

+## Install ImageMagick and ghostscript

+It's for thumbnails

+*apt install imagemagick*

 ## Install Apache Maven and Ant

 DSpace 7.3 requires maven 3.3.x or above and 1.10.x or above